ZeusWPI/zeus.ugent.be/content/blog/23-24/additional_problems.md

 # Introduction

 This challenge proved to be among the hardest challenges at CSCBE, with only one team submitting a flag.
+The teams at Zeus WPI ended up in 2nd, 9th (virtual, since winners are not allowed to participate again), 52nd and 83rd and 104th place at the online qualifiers.

 # Description